graphdrawing/gd2022/pages/cfp.md

 ### Track 2: Experimental, applied, and network visualization aspects

-This track is mainly devoted to the practical aspects of graph drawing, such as the development and evaluation of network visualization algorithms, systems, and interfaces in different application areas.
+This track is mainly devoted to the **practical aspects of graph drawing**, such as the development and evaluation of network visualization algorithms, systems, and interfaces in different application areas.
 The range of topics for this track includes (but is not limited to):

 * Visualization of networks in real world applications
 * Engineering of graph drawing algorithms and network visualization systems